benoitc/restkit/doc/streaming.rst

 Stream from
 -----------

 Each requests return a :api:`restkit.client.HttpResponse` object.
-If you want to receive the content in a streaming fashion you just have to use the `body_file` member of the response.
+If you want to receive the content in a streaming fashion you just have to use the `body_stream` member of the response.
 You can `iter` on it or just use as a file-like object (read, readline, readlines, ...).

 **Attention**: Since 2.0, response.body are just streamed and aren't persistent.
 In previous version, the implementation may cause problem with memory or storage usage.